 IoT can also help companies provide better customer service by allowing them to send push notifications when someone orders something online or makes a purchase in a store.

 IoT enables users to get real-time information about their business operations.
 This includes information such as energy consumption and manufacturing data.
 This helps them improve customer service by providing timely updates on problems or service requests based on real-time analysis of data collected from devices like sensors or cameras.

-IoT allows companies to automate tasks that previously required manual labour or had costly mistakes.
-For example, using IoT, you can monitor equipment remotely, so it doesn't break down due to human error or maintenance issues.
+IoT allows companies to automate tasks that previously required manual labor or had costly mistakes.
+For example, using IoT, you can monitor equipment remotely, as explained in A Guide to Condition Monitoring, so it doesn't break down due to human error or maintenance issues.

 In short, IoT can help businesses track their assets and inventory; improve their operations; increase productivity; cut costs; improve customer service, reduce risks, and improve overall business performance.

 The steps in integrating IoT into your business are:

 - Identify the business problem you are trying to solve with IoT

 - Identify the data that needs to be collected, analysed, and acted on